 Historic Centre of Riga, Latvia – A UNESCO World Heritage Site

-There are so many reasons to love Riga, and every place I visited within the city just added to my "Love List".
-The restaurant scene, Bastejklana Park, the Art Nouveau neighborhoods, the markets, the city's vibe, and its historic centre- just to name a few.
-Hello from Riga!
-'Old Town' in Riga is a charmer,… Continue reading Historic Centre of Riga, Latvia – A UNESCO World Heritage Site
+There are so many reasons to love Riga, and every place I visited within the city just added to my “Love List”.
+The restaurant scene, Bastejklana Park, the Art Nouveau neighborhoods, the markets, the city’s vibe, and its historic centre- just to name a few.
+‘Old Town’ in Riga is a charmer, and is the…

 Pristina – Europe’s Youngest Capital | Discovering Kosovo